kazuho/draft-kazuho-httpbis-http3-over-tcp/draft-kazuho-httpbis-http3-on-streams.md

 {{Section 4.2 of HTTP-SEMANTICS}} with the same default port numbers as HTTP/1.1
 {{!HTTP1=RFC9112}}.

-When starting HTTP/3 for “https” URIs on top of TCP, clients use the TLS
+When starting HTTP/3 on Streams for “https” URIs, clients use the TLS
 {{!TLS13=RFC8446}} with the ALPN {{!ALPN=RFC7301}} extension: “h3s”.

 Also, clients may learn that a particular server supports HTTP/3 on Streams by